Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Introduction

 Another limitation on current high redshift galaxy surveys is that the samples are relatively small so that cosmic variance is a serious concern \citep[][]{Somerville2004,Driver2010,Moster2011}.
-To quantify cosmic variance and the effects due to sample selection, the best way is to use realistic mock catalogs that follow the observational selection criteria closely.
+To quantify cosmic variance and effects due to sample selection, the best way is to use realistic mock catalogs that follow the observational selection criteria closely.

 The goal of this paper is to develop methods that can be used to measure galaxy stellar mass function and correlation function from high-redshift surveys that are significantly incomplete in sampling.
 Our methods combine spectroscopic galaxies with those in the parent photometric survey to make full use of the information provided by the observational data.
+In particular, we emphasize that the flux limit effect leads to significant underestimation of the clustering of low-mass red galaxies at high redshift, an effect which has been largely ignored in previous studies.
+We develop a new method to correct for this effect.
 We calibrate and test our methods using detailed mock catalogs that mimic real observations with different selection criteria and completeness.
-These mock catalogs are also used to investigate cosmic variances expected from samples of different sizes.
-As applications, we apply our method to two surveys: the existing zCOSMOS-bright survey \citep[][]{Lilly2007, Lilly2009} and the upcoming PFS galaxy evolution survey \citep[][]{Takada2014}.
-In a parallel paper \citep{Wang-20}, we use the same mock catalogs to test a new group finding algorithm, developed specifically for identifying galaxy groups/clusters in high-$z$ galaxy surveys.
+These mock catalogs are also used to investigate errors in the galaxy stellar mass function and correlation function expected from samples of different sizes.
+We apply our method to existing surveys, zCOSMOS and VIPERS, as well as the upcoming PFS galaxy evolution survey \citep[][]{Takada2014,PFS-galaxysurvey}.
+The same mock catalogs have been used in \citet{Wang-20} to test a new group finding algorithm, developed specifically for identifying galaxy groups/clusters in high-$z$ galaxy surveys.

 The paper is organized as followed.
-In \S~\ref{sec:sim_and_model} we describe the simulation and the galaxy formation model we use to construct the mock catalogs.
-In \S~\ref{sec:mock_construction} we describe our method for the constructions of the mock catalogs.
-In \S~\ref{sec:incomplete}, we describe the effects of the sample incompleteness in high-$z$ survey on the measurements of galaxy luminosity/mass function and correlation function, as well as the methods to correct these effects.
-We then apply our mock catalogs and measuring methods to the zCOSMOS-bright survey in \S~\ref{sec:zCOSMOS} and the PFS galaxy survey in \S~\ref{sec:pfs}, respectively.
+In \S~\ref{sec:sim_and_model_mock} we describe the simulation, the galaxy formation model and methods used to construct mock catalogs.
+In \S~\ref{sec:flux_limit_effect}, we describe the {\em flux limit effect} caused by the selection criteria in high-$z$ survey on the measurements of correlation function, as well as methods to correct this effect.
+We then apply our mock catalogs and measuring methods to PFS-like surveys in \S~\ref{sec:mock_test}.
 We summarize our results in \S~\ref{sec:summary}.
 Throughout the paper, we assume the WMAP5 cosmology \citep[][]{Dunkley2009,Komatsu2009} with the density parameter $\Omega_{\rm m}=0.258$ and the Hubble constant $h=0.72$.